 - Predictable performance at multiple service levels.

 - Dynamic scalability with no application downtime.

-These capabilities require almost no administration, and all are provided at no additional cost.
-They allow you to focus on rapid app development and accelerating your time to market, rather than allocating precious time and resources to managing virtual machines and infrastructure.
-In addition, you can continue to develop your application with the open source tools and platform of your choice, and deliver with the speed and efficiency your business demands without having to learn new skills.
+These capabilities require almost no administration and all are provided at no additional cost.
+They allow you to focus on rapid app development and accelerating your time to market rather than allocating precious time and resources to managing virtual machines and infrastructure.
+In addition, you can continue to develop your application with the open source tools and platform of your choice to deliver with the speed and efficiency your business demands, all without having to learn new skills.

 This article is an introduction to Azure Database for MySQL core concepts and features related to performance, scalability, and manageability, with links to explore details.
 See these quick starts to get you started:

 - Create an Azure Database for MySQL server using Azure portal

 - Create an Azure Database for MySQL server using Azure CLI

 For a set of Azure CLI samples, see: